core-wg/oscore/draft-ietf-core-object-security.md

 To prevent reuse of Sequence Number in case of Observe, the node MAY perform the following procedure during normal operations:

-* Before sending a notification, the server stores in persistent memory a sequence number associated to the stored securit context higher than any sequence number for which a notification has been or are being sent using this security context.
+* Before sending a notification, the server stores in persistent memory a sequence number associated to the stored security context higher than any sequence number for which a notification has been or are being sent using this security context.
 After boot, the server does not use any lower sequence number in an Observe response than what was persistently stored with that security context.

    * Storing to persistent memory can be costly.
 Instead of storing a sequence number for each notification, the server may store Seq + K to persistent memory every K requests, where Seq is the current sequence number and K > 1.
 This is a trade-off between the number of storage operations and efficient use of sequence numbers.